John-Lizarazu/Lizarazu-MemoryGame/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-[A challenge that I encountered when making the game were a few, when implementing css style to the #activebuttons I realized that only Button1 was workinng correctly and the others weren't.
+[A challenge that I encountered when making the game were a few, when implementing css style to the #activebuttons I realized that only Button1 was working correctly and the others weren't.
 After further inspecting my code I realized the solution to my problem was to add a comma in between the css class elements.
 Another problem that had occured is when implementing my game logic near the end I had to brainstorm for a good and simple logical solution